nbalawat/financial-services-aml-testdatagenerator/README.md

   - Documents and jurisdiction presence
 - Dual database support:
   - PostgreSQL for relational data storage
-  - Neo4j for graph-based relationship analysis
+  - Neo4j for graph-based relationship analysis and traversal
+- Rich relationship modeling:
+  - Transaction flows (SENT, RECEIVED, TRANSACTED)
+  - Entity ownership (OWNED_BY, HAS_SUBSIDIARY)
+  - Document associations (HAS_DOCUMENT, ISSUED_ON)
+  - Risk and compliance (HAS_RISK_ASSESSMENT, HAS_COMPLIANCE_EVENT)
+  - Personnel relationships (HAS_AUTHORIZED_PERSON, CITIZEN_OF)
 - Data consistency validation across databases
 - Configurable data generation parameters
 - Comprehensive test suite with pytest